aiwipro/Apple-180Hz-LED-Cinema-Display/README.md

 # Apple-180Hz-LED-Cinema-Display
-Fitting a LG Ultragear 27GP850-B (1440p 180Hz) monitor inside an 27" Apple Cinema LED Display while preserving most of the original Apple aesthetics.
+Fitting a LG Ultragear 27GP850-B (1440p 180Hz) monitor inside an 27" Apple LED Cinema Display while preserving most of the original Apple aesthetics.

+Unlike the original Apple LED Cinema Display, this verion has a full size DisplayPort and HDMI input.
+The Magsafe 1 connector is also removed.

 ## Final Result